PGR9.1 Purpose and objectives for project registration (RD1)

 - within the expertise of the supervisory team.

-- practical in terms of available resources and data collection arrangements.
+- practical in terms of available resources and the arrangements for research data collection, management, storage and preservation are appropriate.

-- appropriate in terms of the requirements of the University's Code of Good Research Conduct and other governance/policy requirements (eg IP requirements).
+- appropriate in terms of the requirements of the University's Code of Good Research Conduct and other governance/policy requirements (see also part 10, Research Governance).

 - realistic in terms of completion within the permitted registration period.